sdsc/sdsc-summer-institute-2019/0_preparation/software_requirements.md

 Documentation for running RStudio on Comet during the workshop can be found [here](RStudio_on_Comet_07-18-2018.pdf)

-### Parallel session: Scientific visualization with Visit (scheduled opposite GPU programming)
+### Parallel session: Scientific visualization with Visit (scheduled opposite Machine Learning Overview)

 Participants who will be attending the Scientific visualization with Visit session on Thursday morning should make the following preparations.